 Here are 10 ideas for gifts that don’t cost a lot but will be deeply appreciated by their recipients.

-- Whip up a Mason jar of cookie mix.
-If you’re never received one of these, you’re missing out!
+Whip up a Mason jar of cookie mix.
+If you’ve never received one of these, you’re missing out!
 Don’t forget to attach a recipe to make the finished product.
 Get instructions here.

-- Consider making a charitable donation in honor of your recipient.
+Consider making a charitable donation in honor of your recipient.
 This can be a meaningful way to make a difference and avoid piling on more stuff to someone who doesn’t need it.
-Organizations like Oxfam allow you to “buy” things with your donation like animals, school supplies, and more for people in developing countries.
+Organizations like World Vision allow you to “buy” things with your donation like animals, school supplies, and more for people in developing countries.

-- For outdoors lovers and travelers, consider a pass to the National Parks.
+For outdoor lovers and travelers, consider a pass to the National Parks.
 The pass will let them get into any National Park for free for one year.